RedisLabs/redislabs-docs/content/rs/administering/designing-production/security/ldap-integration.md

 With that return of "Success", we know that saslauthd is configured and connecting to the LDAP server.

-Note: If you are using Multi-Master Replication and wish to use LDAP for administrators, the LDAP set up process must be performed on each cluster.
+Note: If you are using Multi-Master Replication and want to use LDAP for administrators, the LDAP set up process must be performed on each cluster.